JamesDLD/terraform/AzureDevops-Introduction/aks-k8s/README.md

 [Previous page >](../)

-Step 1 : Create a Kubernetes cluster with Azure Kubernetes Service and Terraform
+Create a Kubernetes cluster with Azure Kubernetes Service and Terraform
 -----

 The Terraform code available here has been inspired from those Microsoft guides: